When looking for a long-range WiFi antenna there are a few things to know.

-It uses a common screw on SMA interface that is widely used in the WiFi industry.
-Some router and USB adapters use proprietary interfaces so if you go this route be sure what type you have.
+It uses a standard screw-on SMA interface that is widely used in the WiFi industry.
+Some routers and USB adapters use proprietary interfaces, so if you go this route, be sure what type you have.

-There are many good antennas that can improve a wireless signals range.
+There are many good antennas that can improve the range of a wireless signal.